 What Is the Difference Between an Engagement Ring and a Wedding Ring?

-The difference between and engagement ring and a wedding ring (or wedding band) lies mainly in their symbolism, timing, and design practicality.
+The difference between an engagement ring and a wedding ring (or wedding band) lies mainly in their symbolism, timing, and design practicality.
 An engagement ring is typically given at the moment of a proposal and symbolizes the promise of marriage.
-It is often more elaborate, featuring a diamond or other precious stone set in a decorative band, and is worn on the left hand’s ring finger.
+It is often more elaborate, featuring a diamond or other precious stone set in a decorative band, and is worn on the left hand's ring finger.

 Conversely, a wedding ring is exchanged during the wedding ceremony to represent the formal commitment and unity of marriage.
 Wedding bands are typically understated and built for comfortable, everyday wear, without large stones, and are stacked beneath the engagement ring after the ceremony.
+Traditionally, only the partner who was proposed to wears an engagement ring, while both spouses wear wedding bands.

 Why Do You Need Both an Engagement Ring and a Wedding Ring?